hashicorp/design-system/website/docs/utilities/dialog-primitive/index.md

 ---
 title: DialogPrimitive
-description: Dialog Primitives are the foundational blocks of dialog components such as modals, flyouts, and similar dialog-based components.
+description: Dialog Primitives are the foundational blocks for dialog components such as modals, flyouts, and similar dialog-based components.
 caption: The foundational blocks of dialog components.
 related: ['components/modal', 'components/flyout']
 previewImage: assets/illustrations/utilities/dialog-primitive.jpg